 - Due to the chaos of the world we live in, wild magic is a fact of every day.

-- Whether this wildness be a eight-foot tall creature made out of salt, or a cyclone made out of void, we live with it every day.
+- Whether this wildness be a eight-foot tall creature made out of salt, or a river of ooze, we have to live with it.

 Magical item Creation